How to refinance student loans with bad credit

 If lenders don’t advertise their credit score requirements, get prequalified with a few companies.
 This will give you a sense of where your credit score puts you in terms of eligibility and interest rates.

-How to determine if refinancing is worth it if you have bad credit
+When is refinancing worth it if you have bad credit?

-You could save money by refinancing, even if your credit score is on the lower end.
-Here’s what to consider to determine if it makes sense.
+You could save money by refinancing, even if your credit score is low.
+Here’s what to consider to determine if refinancing makes sense for you.

 Better interest rate